I worked as a stage manager for 12 Angry Men last summer.

-He raises his arms, and I carefully spritz.
+He’d raise his arms, I’d spritz.
 Four pumps, under each arm.
-I examine my work, trying to decide whether or not it actually looks like sweat, when –
+I’d examine my work, trying to decide whether or not it actually looks like sweat, when –

 “Hey!”
-I snap down the hall of the crowded backstage area, where #3 (Ron Hasson) has captured #2 (Anthony Corvino) in a headlock.
+I recall snapping down the hall of the crowded backstage area, where #3 (Ron Hasson) had captured #2 (Anthony Corvino) in a headlock.

-Someone else back stage mimics me like a parrot.
-There’s the murmur of someone practicing their lines.
+Someone else back stage mimicked me like a parrot.
+There was the murmur of someone practicing their lines.
 Another straightens his tie.

-As every other night this weekend, I remind the cast of 12 Angry Men they have two minutes until places.
+As every other night of the run, I reminded the cast of 12 Angry Men they have two minutes until places.

 I’m warning you in advance that this is going to be part blog post, part love letter, and part review.